freesewing/freesewing/markdown/org/docs/designs/bibi/options/necklinedepth/en.md

 ---
-title: "Neckline depth"
+title: "Front Neckline depth"
 ---

-Controls the depth of the neck opening.
+Controls the depth of the neck opening at the front.
+A value of 100% puts the opening on the bust line.